-SFR cisterns can be used on any new or retrofit single-family residential project.
+SFR-Residential cisterns can be used on any new or retrofit-single-family residential projectin Neighborhood Residential (NR), Residential Small Lot (RSL) and Lowrise (LR1, LR2, or LR3) zones.
 Refer to Appendix C for additional infeasibility criteria for the On-site List Approach.

-SFR cisterns are allowed in the side, front and rear yard/setbacks that are required by the Land Use Code (SMC Title 23) in certain land use zones.
+SFR-Residential cisterns are allowed in the side, front and rear yard/setbacks that are required by the Land Use Code (SMC Title 23) in certain land use zones.
 However, the amount of the yard/setback that it can cover may be restricted if the cistern is over a certain height, width, or total storage capacity.
 Height is measured from the lowest adjacent grade.
 Width is the outside width and is measured perpendicular to the setback line.
 Storage capacity is the total volume of water that can be stored in the cistern.